MrSilvaRenato/book_library_app.github.io/readme.txt

 This project is part of my portfolio while I have been studying and learning.
 I am looking for job opportunities and I hope this project helps me to show some of my skills and knowledge.

-ps: images are included in the media folder, if you want to insert a new book with book cover, it is necessary to place your book cover image in the media folder and also insert the cover image path in the form input value.
+ps: images are included in the view/images folder, if you want to insert a new book with book cover, it is necessary to place your book cover image in the images folder and also insert the cover image path in the form input value.

 The objective of this project was design a book library application for admin users and staff.
 - Library is accessed using the admin/staff USERNAME or PASSWORD.